psluke2104/Chord_Protocol/README.md

     <li>
         Routing
         <ul>
-            <li>On successful joining of the nodes, the Supervisor initiates the Routing procedure on the Children</li>
+            <li>On successful joining of the nodes, the Supervisor initiates the Routing procedure on the Child Actors</li>
             <li>Each Child picks a random Key from the global Keys.
 It is ensured that this key, is different from the Node's own ID</li>
             <li>The Child now starts performing a lookup for this Key on its FingerTable and picks a suitable Destination Peer</li>
             <li>If the Destination Peer holds the required Key, HopCount & HopList are updated accordingly</li>